-The (void) rule says that void has Void type.
-The (ctx-b) rule says that a bare reference has the type dictated by its context and is utterly consumed.
-The (ctx) rule is an explicit analogue of GFT's (ctx \in) rule.
-The (new) rule checks that all its argument types match the class field specifications.
+The (TIvoid) rule says that void has Void type.
+The (TIvar-b) rule says that a bare reference has the type dictated by its context and is utterly consumed.
+The (TIvar) rule is an explicit analogue of GFT's (TCvar←) rule.
+The (TInew) rule checks that all its argument types match the class field specifications.
 The resulting object has full access permissions and the maximally lenient Object state guarantee.
-The (ref) rule yields the maximal residual type for the field x.f, since the object cedes no permissions.
-For a dynamic field read, (ref_d) returns a dynamically typed field reference.
-The (invoke) rule matches a method's arguments exactly against the method signature.
+The (TIfield) rule yields the maximal residual type for the field x.f, since the object cedes no permissions.
+For a dynamic field read, (Tlfield_d) returns a dynamically typed field reference.
+The (Tlinvoke) rule matches a method's arguments exactly against the method signature.
 Each argument's output type is dictated by the method's output states.
-For dynamic method calls, The (invoke_d) rule defers all checking to runtime.
-The (swap) rule checks that its first argument has write permission, and that its second argument's type exactly matches the swapped field.
+For dynamic method calls, The (Tlinvoke_d) rule defers all checking to runtime.
+The (TIswap) rule checks that its first argument has write permission, and that its second argument's type exactly matches the swapped field.
 The expression's type matches the field.
-For dynamic references, the (swap_d) rule defers checking to runtime.
-The (update) and (update_d) rules almost mirror GFT's update rules except that its argument types must exactly match the class field specifications.
-The (rel) rule removes its argument from the type context.
-The (let) rule is similar to the unannotated GFT rule.
+For dynamic references, the (TIswap_d) rule defers checking to runtime.
+The (Tlupdate) and (Tlupdate_d) rules almost mirror GFT's update rules except that its argument types must exactly match the class field specifications.
+The (TIrel) rule removes its argument from the type context.
+The (TIlet) rule is similar to the unannotated GFT rule.
 However, if x is bound to an object reference type, then for tracking purposes x us required to be consumed by the end of the expression's body.
 The \div operation indicates removing a possible x: Void binding from Δ .
-The (assert) and (assert_d) rules are explicit analogues of the GFT rules.
+The (TIassert) and (Tlassert_d) rules are explicit analogues of the GFT rules.
 The former is a safe assert, and is only present to perform explicit permission tracking.
 The later is a dynamic assert and may fail at runtime.
-The (hold) rule is the explicit analogue to the GFT typing rule.
-The (merge) rule expresses how merge annotates the expression e with the information needed to restore the held permissions T_1 back to reference l_2 after e completes.
-The type T_2' of l_2 after e completes is merged with T_1 to give l_2 type T_3 .
+The (TIhold) rule is the explicit analogue to the GFT typing rule.
+The (TImerge) rule expresses how merge annotates the expression e with the information needed to restore the held permissions T_1 back to reference l_2 after ecompletes.
+The type T'2 of l_2 after e completes is merged with T_1 to give l_2 type T_3 .
 The type of e is the type of the whole expression.

 Well-typed Programs GFTIL programs are typed according to Figure 7.
 Well-typed method signatures, fields, and classes are the same as for GFT programs, and shown only for completeness sake.
-Well-typed methods are more strict than their GFT counterparts in that their bodies must exactly match their signatures, and not simply be type consistent with them.
-Well-typed programs of GFTIL differ only in the syntax of their expression typing judgment.
+Well-typed methods are more strict than their GFT counterparts in that their bodies must exactly match their signatures,